Mast cell activation syndrome (MCAS)

 • Probiotics Lactobacillus paracasei and Lactobacillus rhamnosus to improve immune function and moderate overactivity (induces T regulatory cell production, dampens inflammation in immune disorders.

-• Aller-7 – a patented blend of herbs that has antihistamine, antioxidant and anti-inflammatory activity, stabilises mast cells, down-regulates histamine release.
+• Aller-7 – a patented blend of herbs that has antihistamine, antioxidant and anti-inflammatory activity, stabilises mast cells, and down-regulates histamine release.

 • Herbal medicine for stress management and treatment of infections.